-If you’ve visited Rome and checked out Venice and are now looking for your next Italian city to explore or you are a sucker for a food (so that’s all of us then), the Parma needs to be next on your list.
-Less touristy than the other major cities but with just as much history, culture and even more food and produce, here are ten reasons to visit the city:
+If you’ve visited Rome and checked out Venice and are now looking for your next Italian city to explore or you are a sucker for a food (so that’s all of us then), then Parma needs to be next on your list.
+Less touristy than the other major cities but with just as much history, culture and even more food, here are ten reasons to visit the city:

 Culatello di Zibello DOP

 Like salumi?
 Then you have to try Culatello.
-The salty, garlicky, cold meat made from the hind legs of adult pork is recognisable from its signature pear shape stuffed inside a pig’s bladder and is made from a limited number of producers in the flatland along the Po River north of Parma.
-They’re so proud of it that in 2009, The Consortium for the protection of Zibello DOP Culatello was founded to protect and ensure the quality of the product.
+The salty, garlicky, cold meat made from the hind legs of adult pork is recognisable from its signature pear shape stuffed inside a pig’s bladder.
+Tasty.
+Made from a limited number of producers in the flatland along the Po River north of Parma, they’re so proud of it that in 2009, The Consortium for the protection of Zibello DOP Culatello was founded to protect and ensure the quality of the product.
 All you really need to know though is that it goes excellently with bread and pairs very nicely with sparkling wine.

 The Opera House